We're proud to represent...

 Having had a love of nature and a passion for gardening from a very young age, Errol initially diverted away from the horticultural path to study fine art at De Montfort University and went on to develop a career as an artist and curator, exhibiting internationally before studying for a Masters in Art Psychotherapy at Goldsmith's, University of London.
 He spent almost ten years working with the Tate, V&A, British Library, secure prisons and other organisations as an artist, engaging communities and marginalised groups in collaborative arts projects.
 Errol then went on to practice as an art psychotherapist within adult psychiatry and also worked with children and adolescents and slowly began to include elements of gardening therapy in his work.
 Errol subsequently gained horticultural and botanical training at Capel Manor College (London's only specialist environmental college) and at the Chelsea Physic Garden.
 Prior to joining the Horniman in April 2021, Errol was Senior Gardener for the 112-acre Kenwood House estate in Hampstead, north London, in the care of English Heritage.

 Errol is particularly interested in ecological and sustainable horticulture and develops planting schemes that sit comfortably alongside nature, have a low impact on the environment both in terms of implementation and maintenance, but he also strives to push the boundaries of contemporary horticulture and design practice.
 Working with communities, sharing knowledge, nurturing collaborative working practices and inspiring the next generation of horticulturalists are principles that are central to his work.
-Errol achieves this through his public speaking, including events with The Gardens Trust, the Garden Museum, the London Gardens Network and the forthcoming Beth Chatto Symposium 'Re-Wilding The Mind' in autumn 2022.
-He has also been featured in publications such as Gardens Illustrated, the Guardian, the Telegraph and Bloom magazine.
-Errol is currently filming 'The Great Garden Revolution', his first TV series in a lead co-presenting role for Channel 4.
+Errol achieves this through his public speaking, including events with The Gardens Trust, the Garden Museum, the London Gardens Network and the Beth Chatto Symposium 'Re-Wilding The Mind'.
+He has also featured in publications such as Gardens Illustrated, the Guardian, the Telegraph and Bloom magazine.
+Errol was recently a lead presenter on series 2 of Channel 4's 'The Great Garden Revolution' and he has also made guest appearances on BBC1's 'Gardeners' World'.
 You can watch a short clip of Errol here.

 Justine is an adventurer, former senior NHS critical care physiotherapist and volunteer aid worker.
-For the past two years she has been working for the World Health Organisation in Copenhagen within their Disability and Rehabilitation Team.
+For the past four years she has been working for the World Health Organisation, including a lengthy stint in Copenhagen, within their Disability and Rehabilitation Team.
 For 9 years prior to that, she worked at the London Royal Free hospital specialising in trauma and complex long-term rehabilitation, as well as acute and critical care (including Ebola patients transferred to high security units in the UK).
 She holds a BSc in Sports Therapy from the University of Hertfordshire and a BSc in Physiotherapy from the University of East London.
 Prior to joining the Royal Free, she worked as a physio at West Ham United FC and Wasps RFC.

 John Hudson is the UK military’s chief survival instructor, designing and implementing the training of instructors in Land, Sea, and Extreme Environment Survival.
 Prior to joining the RAF as a helicopter pilot, John studied Product Design at Leeds College of Art.
 He has penned the joint services survival training manual, revised the RAF’s aide memoir found in all military aircraft survival packs and advised on the UK’s SERE (Survive Evade Resist Extract) training film, watched by all service personnel before deployment overseas.